 Vitamin A is derived entirely from diet.
-Foods high in vitamin A include all the brightly colored vegetables, dark leafy greens, carrots, pumpkin, sweet potatoes, bell peppers and the fatty fish oils, like cod liver oil and organ tissues like the liver.
+Foods high in vitamin A include brightly colored vegetables, dark leafy greens, carrots, pumpkin, sweet potatoes, bell peppers, and fatty fish oils, like cod liver oil and organ tissues like the liver.
 Meat and dairy also have high concentrations of vitamin A. Diets high in processed food do not contain sufficient vitamin A to maintain the proper cell cycle balance and so we get too much proliferation and too little apoptosis.
 Tissues grow and grow and do not die.

 Alcohol intake reduces the body’s ability to metabolize retinoic acid because alcohol and the retinoic acid pathway use the same enzymes – alcohol dehydrogenase (ADH1) and aldehyde dehydrogenase (ALDH1) for metabolism.
 Alcohol competes for the enzyme and so vitamin A from diet cannot be converted to the usable retinoic acid.